 Mixed Media with Acrylic with Kelly Cameron

 We will learn how to incorporate fabric and paper into a mixed media piece while also learning collage technique basics.
-We’ll touch on color and composition.
+Kelly will instruct on color and composition.
 Everyone will create a vase with flowers, however each one will be a one-of-a-kind piece created with each artists’ preferred colors and textures.
-All materials will be provided but feel free to bring any paper or fabric that you may want to incorporate into your art.
+All materials provided, Ages 14+

 - Kelly Cameron

 Born in Norfolk, Va, 1963, and raised for the most part in Elizabeth City, NC, I was exposed to art at a young age by my mother who was an avid artist in her own right.
 Thanks to her, my next oldest brother Phillip and I grew up in an artful environment and were encouraged to make and create at any given opportunity.
 I do remember, as a child, going to a friend’s house and realizing that there was no “art table” or “art corner” in her house.
 Such a notion was beyond my comprehension!

 After 18 years of marriage, a divorce and raising 3 sons, I quit my job as an elementary teacher assistant and turned my attention towards owning and operating my own studio in Elizabeth City.
 It was there that I taught, made and sold art on a daily basis.
 I have always felt fortunate that I have been able to pursue and live my dream, and make somewhat of a living doing what I am passionate about.